Learn the fundamentals of how to create accessible Word and PDF documents in this highly interactive computer-based

 Our virtual training is live and interactive with an experienced instructor and runs as 2-hour sessions over 4 weeks.

 Each attendee requires access to a desktop or laptop computer with a good internet connection and a headset or microphone and speakers.
 Instructions for Zoom will be sent with the invitation.
 You will receive a copy of the handbook and instructions via email before the first training session.

-*Please Note: If you register to complete the Creating Accessible Documents training online, you will require Microsoft Word (at least 2010 for PC or 2016 for Mac OS) and Adobe Acrobat PDF (Pro DC) installed on your computer to take part in remote training.
+*Please Note: If you register to complete the Creating Accessible Documents training online, you will require Microsoft Word (at least 2010 for PC or 2016 for Mac OS) and Adobe Acrobat PDF (Pro DC) installed on your computer to take part in virtual training.
 If you do not have these already, you may be able to install trial versions (subject to the software owner’s agreement).
-Please bear this in mind when choosing to attend a remote version of this training.
+Please bear this in mind when choosing to attend a virtual version of this training.

 "This training gave me a much deeper understanding of not only how to make pdfs and word documents accessible, but it also provided insight into the user experience when things are not accessible.
 I found that invaluable.
 The course was taught in a straightforward systematic way with lots of examples for practice and time for questions.
 It was very clear that the teacher understood this subject through and through.
 Accessibility is so important.
 Every business and organisation needs to have this understanding, and so I fully recommend taking this course."
 Carey S.